CorfuDB/CorfuDB/runtime/src/main/java/org/corfudb/runtime/collections/remotecorfutable/README.md

 #Remote Corfu Table Action Items

 ##Remaining Tasks
-1. Global RCT Registry to track streams
+1. Wait for access until the listener has read up to the appropriate position in the stream
-2. Log Listener Stream Scheduler
+1. Non-Optimistic Request Routing
-3. Non-Optimistic Request Routing
+1. Request Failure Handling on Client
-4. Request Failure Handling on Client
+1. RCT Param configuration on server
-5. RCT Param configuration on server
+1. Garbage Collection for RCT
-6. Create Transcation Support without VLO
+1. Create Transcation Support without VLO

 ##Known Issues
 1. Internal JNI exception in rocksIterator seek